oist-cnru/temporally_correlated_exploration_stochasticity/README.md

 ## Explanation
 Please prepare a data folder '..\data\'.
-By running python programs, the result will be saved into the data folder, as a .mat file.
+By running python programs, the result will be saved into the data folder, as two .mat files, for Gaussian white exploration noise and OU exploration noise .